dictation-toolbox/natlink/README.md

 Natlink code has been updated from Python 2 to Python 3.
 It is relatively stable, but not released per se as a stable release.
 You can use it with Vocola2, Unimacro, etc.  You can ask for help in getting in working on the
-[KnowBrainer Forums] https://www.knowbrainer.com/forums/forum/categories.cfm?catid=25&entercat=y&CFTREEITEMKEY=25 forums if you have difficulty in getting Natlink, Unimacro, or Vocola2 working.
+[KnowBrainer Forums](https://www.knowbrainer.com/forums/forum/categories.cfm?catid=25&entercat=y&CFTREEITEMKEY=25) forums if you have difficulty in getting Natlink, Unimacro, or Vocola2 working.

-The packages are ccurrently published in the [Test Python Packaging Index]https://test.pypi.org/   rather than the [Python Packaging Index]https://pypi.org/.
+The packages are ccurrently published in the [Test Python Packaging Index](https://test.pypi.org/)   rather than the [Python Packaging Index](https://pypi.org/).
 The pip commands are a bit more complicated for this.

 ## Instructions for end users.

 If you would like to install Natlink for use, but not as a developer, here are the instructions:

-Install a [**Python 3.8 32 bit**] https://www.python.org/downloads/  on your system, and select install for **all users**.
+Install a [**Python 3.8 32 bit**]( https://www.python.org/downloads/)  on your system, and select install for **all users**.
 It is wise, but not required, to install python into a c:/python38 folder instead of c:/program files(x86)/...
 This will save you a lot of typing and mouse clicking over the long run.